EvidentSecurity/esp-sdk-ruby/docs/CustomSignatureDefinitionsApi.md

 api_instance = ESP::CustomSignatureDefinitionsApi.new

-id = 56 # Integer | CustomSignatureDefinition ID
+id = 56 # Integer | Custom Signature Definition ID

+opts = {
-code = "code_example" # String | The code for this definition
+  code: "code_example", # String | The code for this definition

-language = "language_example" # String | The language of the definition.
+  language: "language_example", # String | The language of the definition.
 Valid values are ruby, javascript
+  include: "include_example" # String | Related objects that can be included in the response:  custom_signature, results See Including Objects for more information.
+}

 begin
-  #Update a(n) CustomSignatureDefinition
+  #Update a(n) Custom Signature Definition
-  result = api_instance.update(id, code, language)
+  result = api_instance.update(id, opts)
   p result
 rescue ESP::ApiError => e
   puts "Exception when calling CustomSignatureDefinitionsApi->update: #{e}"